chaunceygardiner/weewx-loopdata/docs/upgrading.md

 {: .note }
 A **fresh** install of 7.0 writes no fields line, and weewx-celestial 8.4's installer adds its fields only to a line that already exists.
-A fresh station therefore needs a weewx-celestial newer than 8.4 — one that declares its own fields — for the Celestial page to have live values.
+A fresh station therefore needs weewx-celestial 9.0 or later, which declares its own fields, for the Celestial page to have live values.
 Upgraded stations keep their line and are unaffected.

 ### 6.4 — `[[BarometerTrendDescriptions]]` was removed